 All coursework must be submitted electronically to our class iCollege site.
 Emailed papers will not be accepted for grading.
-All formal papers should follow MLA guidelines that are presented in our textbook and that will be discussed as part of class.
+All formal papers should follow MLA guidelines.
 Specific requirements for individual assignments will be posted in the handouts for each one.
 While it is your responsibility to know proper format and to submit your essays based on class expectations, I am happy to answer questions in advance of any due date.